interrogator/jason-lee-iran/README.md

 This is the last photo I took in Iran and also the last one I will post.

+The election was a couple of days ago and I think I was accidentally let into the country at the wrong time.
+On my way out, the immigration police detained me for a few hours and interrogated me.

 > Grand Bazaar, Tehran, Iran

 ## Bonus